 Do you need help managing the rental of your holiday home?
 Or maybe you want to buy a property overseas, but need to rent it out to pay for the costs?
 Here are seven tips to help you achieve holiday home rental success

-Over half of Home Hunts’ clients now buy a holiday home with a view to renting it out.
-Some buyers are even opting for holiday homes in mountain resorts, which provide year-round rental opportunities.
+Many people buy a holiday home with a view to renting it out.
+Some buyers opt for holiday homes in mountain resorts which provide year-round rental opportunities.
 But how do you manage your property from afar?
 Here are seven ways to help you find the best way to manage your holiday home rental.

 Find a good property management company